Semantic.UiCalendar

 Summary

 Sets a list of properties at once.
-These properties are set inside a singlebeginPropertyChanges
+These properties are set inside a singlebeginPropertyChanges and endPropertyChanges batch, so

 observers will be buffered.